 Wander Through Provenza

 Provenza is a chic neighborhood in Medellín known for its trendy boutiques, art galleries, and lively nightlife.
 It’s a part of El Poblado and is home to various restaurants, cafes, and boutique hotels.
 Provenza’s party district, which runs from Carrera 37 to Carrera 33, is pedestrian-friendly, and parts of the area are blocked off from cars.
 The neighborhood boasts diverse international cuisines, including Italian, Japanese, Turkish, Greek, Arab, and French restaurants.
-Provenza’s charming streets are lined with trees and colorful buildings, making it a favorite among locals and visitors.
-It’s a must-visit destination for anyone looking to experience Medellín’s modern, cosmopolitan side.

 Relax in Parques de Laureles and Avenida Nutibara

-The Laureles neighborhood is an excellent alternative to El Poblado, with its two parks and Avenida Nutibara.
+For people who like to go out, the Laureles neighborhood is an excellent alternative to El Poblado, with its two parks and Avenida Nutibara.
 Many people consider Laureles the best place to stay in Medellin, thanks to its charming tree-lined streets and excellent cafes, bars, and restaurants.

 The area is known for its flat streets, great cafes, and parks, perfect for a stroll or a relaxing picnic.
 There are two parks in Laureles, the Primer Parque and the Segundo Parque, home to many restaurants, bars, cafes, and hotels.
-The Primer Parque also has a lovely dog park.
+The Primer Parque also has a small dog park.

 Avenida Nutibara is famous for its diverse dining options, which offer a range of local Colombian and international dishes.